-In both of our experiment, we will be using quantum fidelity to measure the similarity between two quantum states.
-Quantum fidelity is a key concept in quantum information theory and plays a critical role in many quantum information protocols, including quantum error correction, quantum teleportation, and quantum cryptography.
+In all of our experiment, we will be using Uhlmann fidelity \citep{nielsen2010quantum, ahmed2021quantum} to measure the similarity between two quantum states.
+Uhlmann fidelity is a key concept in quantum information theory and plays a critical role in many quantum information protocols, including quantum error correction, quantum teleportation, and quantum cryptography.
 Given two density matrices $\rho$ and $\sigma$, the fidelity is defined by :

 where if $F(\rho, \sigma) == 1$, the two states are identical.
 If the fidelity is $0 \leq F(\rho, \sigma) < 1$ , the two states differ, and the degree of difference is quantified by the fidelity value.